tdcmeehan/tdcmeehan.github.io/about.md

 After graduating I moved on to Wall Street and became a Technology Analyst at Goldman Sachs.
 I worked on lots of different things at GS, including back office trade automation, regulatory reform auditing work, and front office algorithmic trading technology.

 I currently work for Conductor, Inc., helping build out the Searchlight platform.
 While at Conductor I've tackled lots of problems around streaming and optimization.
-Part of my work is in the process of being [open sourced](https://github.com/Conductor/rx-ordered-data/)--stay tuned!
+Part of my work is in the process of being [open sourced](https://github.com/Conductor/rx-ordered-data/)--stay tuned, more is on the way!